libresh/ihavesomethingtohi.de/README.md

-# Do you know that a lot of people are aware you are visinting this page?
+# Do you know that you are being watched?

 [Yes](https://github.com/pierreozoux/ihavesomethingtohi.de/blob/master/somethingtohide.md) / No